Gender separation in Judaism: Synagogues

 During prayer services in Orthodox synagogues, seating is always separate.
 A mechitza is used to divide the men and women, and often to block the view from one section to the other.
 The reason for this is that a man might be distracted during prayer if he spots a beautiful woman.
 Halakha permits women to look at men in a synagogue during prayer services.

-The first mention of a mechitza is in the context of the second temple itself, the temple contained an inner court and a Women's court.
-Separation was first instituted just for the once-a-year celebration of the annual “Water-Drawing Ceremony,” simḥat beit hashoevah, held on the second night of the autumn Sukkot festival.
+The first mention of a mechitza is in the context of the Second Temple in Jerusalem; the temple contained an inner court and a Women's court.
+Separation was first instituted just for the once-a-year celebration of the annual "Water-Drawing Ceremony", simḥat beit hashoevah, held on the second night of the autumn Sukkot festival.
 However, women regularly entered the Beit Hamikdash Holy area at all other times just as any Israelite man could to bring their personal sacrifices.

+Scholars have long debated the extent to which gender segregation and a mechitza between the sexes existed in synagogues during the periods of the Second Temple, the Mishnah, and the Talmud.
+Shmuel Safrai, through a combination of textual analysis and archaeological evidence, has argued that while women consistently attended synagogue services, there is no definitive evidence to support the existence of a partition separating the genders or the existence of a separate women's aid (Ezrat Nashim).
+The archaeologist Lee Levin agrees with Safrai that not only is there no archaeological evidence for the existence of Ezrat Nashim in ancient synagogues, but there are also many ancient synagogues that have only a single prayer hall, indicating that there was no segregation at all.

 Separation of men and women also was established later within the Rabbinic Law, which established daily communal prayers binding to men only, and the central area of the synagogue was only allowed to be occupied by men as well.
-However during the early modern period, Moshe Rosman noted that, women began attending synagogue more often, which reflected on the changes to synagogue architecture.
-Changes that occurred to synagogue architecture included, the construction of the weibershule-separate rooms in which women conducted their own prayers, also ezrat nashim– separate women's section in the synagogue, in which women prayer leaders mediated between the main services and the women's prayers, in a manner again very much determined by the initiatives of women.
-Today, some more liberal Orthodox congregations have enacted innovations allowing women a greater sense of participation, as long as they remain on their side of the Mechitza.
-Mechitzot are not only found in synagogues during prayer services, but in other aspects of Jewish life such as festivities, like weddings, lectures, concerts, and bar mitzvahs.
+However, during the early modern period, Moshe Rosman noted that, women began attending synagogue more often, which reflected on the changes to synagogue architecture.
+Changes that occurred to synagogue architecture included, the construction of the weibershule – separate rooms in which women conducted their own prayers, also ezrat nashim – separate women's section in the synagogue, in which women prayer leaders mediated between the main services and the women's prayers, in a manner again very much determined by the initiatives of women.
+Today, some more liberal Orthodox congregations have enacted innovations allowing women a greater sense of participation, as long as they remain on their side of the mechitza.
+Mechitzot are not only found in synagogues during prayer services, but in other aspects of Jewish life such as festivities, like weddings, lectures, concerts, and b'nei mitzvah.

 Conservative, Reform and other types of synagogues generally do not have separate seating.